LyuboPetkov/Travel-Tracker/README.md

 5. **Configure Environment Variables:**
    - Create a `.env` file in the root directory.
-   - Add the required variables:
+   - Add the required variables

 6. **Run the Application:**
    ```bash